 Think you can't wear RED?
-The timing is perfect, Awards ceremonies and Valentine's Day!
+The timing is perfect, Christmas is looming and it's the warmest color around.

-And of course you can wear red, everyone can if you choose a shade that best flatters your natural coloring.
+Everyone can wear red if you choose a shade that flatters your natural coloring.
 The important factor is not to be overpowered!
 There's a shade in every palette and if you don't know your Color Family try the Free Color Quiz.

 If you're very fair, yes you certainly can still wear red.
 You just don't need it to be overpowering.